Friedrichstadt-Palast: First building

 In 1873, the building was converted into a 5,000 seat circus arena.
-On 25 December 1873 it was opened as a covered market by Circus Director Albert Salomonsky.
-The ideas offered above all included training horses, for Salmonsky was supportive of riders.
+On 25 December 1873 it was opened as a covered market by Circus Director Albert Salamonsky.
+The ideas offered above all included training horses, for Salamonsky was supportive of riders.
 On 20 April 1879, the building was acquired by Ernst Renz and let Circus Renz continue its operation.
 Renz had the building rebuilt in 1888.
 Over the subsequent admission capacity, figures from various sources differ, yet it possibly hold up to 8000 seats.
 Renz made use of its closeness to water to its advantage by the fact that the building sat on 863 piles over the course of a swamp by the suburb of Oranienburg.
 The nearby river, already used in the days of the market hall to keep fish, flowers and vegetables fresh, was now openly led through the building.
 According to Renz's obituary in 1892, the enterprise was continued by his son Franz Renz, but it closed in July 1897 under the great pressure of competition.

 The building was auctioned and came into the possession of Bolossy Kiralfy and Hermann Haller.
 They directed the rebuilding again of the nightclub New Olympic giant theater or giant Olympia Theatre.
 The proscenium arch was widened to 44 meters and four of the eight major pillars in the auditorium were removed.
 However, after two years, the duo Kiralfy/Haller gave up again, their ostentatious shows with too little content finding little favour with audiences.

 In October 1899, the circus reopened.
 Schumann decided on classic circus programs featuring numerous dressage horses.
 Another renovation in 1901 led to the enlargement of the stage area to 800 square meters and a modernization of the installed technology.
 From 1910, Berlin audiences preferred programs with trained predator animals, and interest in Schumann's performances waned.
 The first World War finally brought him to ruin.
 At the beginning of the war, his horses were requisitioned for the Imperial Cavalry, and earnings went to paying taxes.
 On 31 March 1918 the Circus Schumann held its last performance.